-Judges in California have a fair amount of flexibility when it comes to criminal sentencing, with the exception of criminal charges that have mandatory minimums, or fall under the three strikes law.
+Judges in California have a fair amount of flexibility when it comes to criminal sentencing, with the exception of criminal charges that have mandatory minimums.

 If you’ve already been convicted or expect to plead guilty, worrying about sentencing can be an extremely stressful time.
 If you have a separate sentencing date court appearance, you may feel relieved when that date arrives.
 This is the day you will find out what the consequences are that you will have to bear.
 A judge will take many things into consideration when determining your sentence.

 Misdemeanor vs. Felony Sentences